fernando-mc/fernandomc.com/content/posts/serverless-domain-forwarding-aws.md

 **Create S3 Buckets**

-Next, we'll need to create the S3 buckets we'll be using to forward traffic from our newly-create domain to the location we'd like our users to end up.
+Next, we'll need to create the S3 buckets we'll be using to forward traffic from our newly-created domain to the location we'd like our users to end up.

 In order for this process to work we need to create S3 buckets that exactly match our domain name and our optional www subdomain.
 You'll need to create the buckets from the AWS [S3 console](https://console.aws.amazon.com/s3/):